Sinking of U-864: HMS Venturer

+HMS Venturer was a V-class submarine, longer than the earlier U-class with more rake on the stem.
+The boat was laid down on 25 August 1942 by Vickers Armstrong at Barrow-in-Furness, launched on 4 May 1943 and commissioned on 19 August.
+The boat had a complement of 37 men, including the captain, Lieutenant Jimmy Launders and had a maximum speed of 13 kn on the surface.
+The boat was armed with four 21-inch torpedo tubes with four reloads, a 3-inch gun and three machine-guns.

 U-864

-60°46′10″N 4°37′15″E

 U-864 was a Type IX U-boat (Korvettenkapitän Ralf-Reimar Wolfram) on a clandestine mission, Operation Caesar, to the Empire of Japan.
 On 6 February 1945, U-864 passed through the Fedje area off the Norwegian coast without being detected but an engine kept misfiring.
-In 1986, G. P. Jones wrote that sound probably came from "noisy machinery".
-In 2013, Preisler and Sewell wrote that an air compressor may have been wrongly installed or had worn out causing the engine to misfire with "loud, fitful vibrations".
-There were many Allied (primarily British) ships, submarines and aircraft in the area on anti-submarine patrol.
+There were many Allied (primarily British) ships, submarines and aircraft in the area on anti-submarine patrols.
 Wolfram decided to return to the pens at Bergen to repair the engine.
-The British were reading the German machine cypher, Enigma and the Royal Navy was concerned the secret cargo might enable the Japanese to extend the duration of the Pacific War.
-The Admiralty ordered the submarine Venturer to intercept and destroy U-864.